 The Dolomites are a fabulous region filled with limestone towers, quaint villages, and awesome hiking trails.
 It’s also a region rich in cultural diversity, where Italian, Austrian, and ancient Ladin cultures intermingle among the small, scattered villages.
 The eastern half of our Great Dolomites Traverse is a bit more rugged than the western half, and is filled with great variety and memorable views.

 Your tour begins in Bolzano, a beautiful small city filled with plazas and museums, including the South Tyrol Museum of Archeology, where you can see Ötzi, the 5300 year old ice man found in a nearby glacier.
 You’ll be transferred by private taxi to Ortisei, a charming village with narrow cobblestoned streets lined with elegant shops, with miles of hiking trails radiating in every direction.
 From Ortisei, you’ll hike eastward, past the mighty Sella mountain, through the Alta Badia region and finally to the soaring rock towers that surround Cortina d’Ampezzo.
-You’ll have 1 night in a high hut (no singles, and private rooms extremely limited) and 5 nights in comfortable and casual 3-star hotels with great food.
+You’ll have 1 night in a high hut (no singles, and private rooms extremely limited) and 5 nights in comfortable and casual 3 and 4-star hotels with great food.
 Our deluxe tour includes some truly fabulous 4 and 5-star hotels with amazing meals and luxurious spas.

 Your typical day starts with a delicious buffet breakfast at your hotel – a feast of freshly baked bread and croissants, local meats and cheeses, cereal, fruit, eggs, coffee and freshly squeezed juice – which gives you the energy needed for the day ahead.
 Before setting out on your hike, visit a bakery and market for lunch supplies, or bring some money for a stop in one of the alpine restaurants along your route.
 Soon, you’ll be out on the trail for 6-8 hours, with many hiking options to choose from.
 You’ll carry extra clothes in your daypack for the 1 night in the mountain hut, and your luggage will be transported for you from between villages.